Semiconjugacies Between Relatively Hyperbolic Boundaries: Background

-\begin{defn} Relative $P$-quasigeodesics in $(X,\HH )$ are said to satisfy {\bf bounded region penetration} if for any two relative $P$-quasigeodesics without backtracking $\beta$, $\gamma$, joining $x, y \in X$ there exists $B = B(P )$ such that \\ {\bf Similar Intersection Patterns 1:} if precisely one of $\{ \beta , \gamma \}$ meets a horosphere-like set $H_\alpha$, then the length (measured in the intrinsic path-metric on $H_\alpha$ ) from the first (entry) point to the last (exit) point (of the relevant path) is at most $B$. \\ {\bf Similar Intersection Patterns 2:} if both $\{ \beta , \gamma \}$ meet some $H_\alpha $ then the length (measured in the intrinsic path-metric on $H_\alpha$ ) from the entry point of $\beta$ to that of $\gamma$ is at most $B$; similarly for exit points. \\ \end{defn}
+\begin{defn} Relative $P$-quasigeodesics in $(X,\HH )$ are said to satisfy {\bf bounded region penetration} if there exists $B = B(P )$ so that for any two relative $P$-quasigeodesics without backtracking $\beta$, $\gamma$, joining $x, y$ we have \\ {\bf Similar Intersection Patterns 1:} if precisely one of $ \beta , \gamma $ meets a horosphere-like set $H_\alpha$, then the length of this path (measured in the intrinsic path-metric on $H_\alpha$ ) from the first (entry) point to the last (exit) point (of the relevant path) is at most $B$. \\ {\bf Similar Intersection Patterns 2:} if both $\beta , \gamma$ meet some $H_\alpha $ then the distance (measured in the intrinsic path-metric on $H_\alpha$ ) from the entry point of $\beta$ to that of $\gamma$ is at most $B$; similarly for exit points. \\ \end{defn}

 Replacing `$P$-quasigeodesic' by `geodesic' in the above definition, we obtain the notion of relative geodesics in $(X,\HH )$ satisfying bounded region penetration.

 Families of paths which enjoy the above properties shall be said to have similar intersection patterns with horospheres.